 The eye is an amazing organ, it lets you see the world.
 But what does seeing really mean?
 Well, when the eye sees anything, light rays are focused onto the retina.
 For someone who has neither eye conditions, they will be able to see at close and far distances clearly.
 The retina is the part of the eye which sends signals to the brain about the object being seen.
 It transmits an image which is then understood by the brain, similar to a movie projector transmitting an image onto a screen.

 Are you nearsighted?

-If you are, you are able to see objects clearer at closer distances than those that are far away.
+If you are nearsighted, you’re able to see objects clearer at closer distances than objects that are farther away.
 Why?
 Objects closer to the focal point of the light are pushed back to the retina so one can see the object.
 Light, therefore, lands in front of the retina, instead of on the retina.
 Those who are nearsighted (referred to as myopia by medical professionals) have an elongated eye than average.